gulcu/AuthorshipAttribution/README.md

 # NLP-AuthorshipAttribution
 *Predicting authors of Turkish novels using stylometric methods.
-I am working with Oktay Güngör on this project.*
+I am working with Oktay Güngör (okimonhgb) on this project.*

 **Project Definition**